-The Yamaha P121 digital piano is nothing different from any P-Series digital piano, and it comes bearing significant benefits.
+The Yamaha P121 digital piano is not different from any P-Series digital piano, and it comes bearing significant benefits.
 It’s a smaller version of the Yamaha P-125 digital piano, which we reviewed a while back.

 The P121 features 73 keys, unlike the 88 notes available on the P125.
 This is mostly what these two models have indifference.
 This Yamaha P121 review takes an in-depth look at this piano’s capabilities.
 We aim to give you adequate and honest information concerning this product to help you make an informed decision on your purchase.